 The story fills in a key time in the investigation, from Swartz's arrest on January 6 until about June of that year.
-Norton's narrative is deeply personal -- she was romantically involved with Swartz back then -- and it felt correct to let her tell the story her way.
 Quin Norton subpoena.
 Economist: 1998Publishing, perishing, and peer review.
 Robert Maxwell.
 Ian Robert Maxwell, MC (10 June 1923 – 5 November 1991) was a Czechoslovakian-born British media proprietor and Member of Parliament (MP).

 By George Monbiot.
 Published in the Guardian 18th October 2011.
 Academic publishers make Murdoch look like a socialist.
 Who are the most ruthless capitalists in the western world?

 (Dutch pronunciation: [ˈɛlzəvir]) is an academic publishing company which publishes medical and scientific literature.
 It is a part of the Reed Elsevier group.
 Based in Amsterdam, the company has operations in the United Kingdom, USA, Brazil and elsewhere.
+Elsevier publishes 250,000 articles a year in 2,000 journals.
+Its archives contain seven million publications.
+Total yearly downloads amount to 240 million.
 Find Contributions.
 Carolyn Maloney (D-NY) U.S. House.
 There was an internal error, and the results displayed may not be what you requested.